ess-dmsc/graylog-logger/README.md

 * A simple console application which uses the logging library.
 * Some benchmarking code which is used for profiling and optimising the code as well as test for performance regression.

-A sister project to this library is the Python logging handler [GraylogHandler](https://github.com/ess-dmsc/graylog-handler).
+A sister project to this libraris the Python logging handler [GraylogHandler](https://github.com/ess-dmsc/graylog-handler).

 - Further documentation can be [found here.](documentation/README.md)